Leody Taveras Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks first in the league.
+- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks second in the league.

 © 2023 Data Skrive.
 All rights reserved.